From Merriam-Webster Online Dictionary

 Function: noun

-Etymology: Spanish, watchman, guard, from vigilante vigilant, from
+Etymology: Spanish, watchman, guard, from vigilante vigilant,

 Latin vigilant-, vigilans